playframework/playframework/documentation/manual/working/commonGuide/production/cloud/ProductionHeroku.md

 This instructs Heroku that for the process named `web` it will run Play and override the `play.evolutions.db.default.autoApply`, `db.default.driver`, and `db.default.url` configuration parameters.
 Note that the `Procfile` command can be maximum 255 characters long.
 Alternatively, use the `-Dconfig.resource=` or `-Dconfig.file=` mentioned in [[production configuration|ProductionConfiguration]] page.

-Also, be aware the the `DATABASE_URL` is in the platform independent format:
+Also, be aware the `DATABASE_URL` is in the platform independent format:

 ```text
 vendor://username:password@host:port/db